 2 Tbs fresh chives, chopped

 ~ Place all ingredients in blender and and process until creamy.

 One of the most important things to remember when taking a step towards healthy eating is not to get overwhelmed.
 Take one step at a time.

 Here are a few tips for getting started:

 - Use some ingredients that you know and love and add one or two new things each time you grocery shop.

-- Make friends with the people that work in the produce department in your store.
+- Make friends with the people that work in the produce department in your store or sell their produce at the farmers’ market.
 Ask for recommendations or tips on how to cook what’s in season.

 - Get creative!
 Preparing your meals can be fun if you let it be : )

 China Rose Zamora is a functional nutritional therapist, clinical herbalist, and yoga teacher who has worked in the holistic health field since 1998 and has proudly served her community as China Rose Wellness since 2009.
 When she’s not coaching women to rise to their health potential, practicing herbal alchemy, traveling the country via mobile tiny house teaching inspirational workshops to demystify wellness, or co-facilitating transformational retreats with AJ, her-eco warrior partner in adventure, you can find her meandering on the nearest hiking trail or jammin’ at a local, live music venue.
 China Rose is a firm believer that wellness encompasses everything that nourishes us, body & soul!